STANDARD LICENSE; PLEASE SEE ADDITIONAL ASSET FOR FULL LICENSE TERMS.

 Overview

-Explore digital economics as you investigate digital production, consumption and exchange on this Master's degree.
+Explore digital economics as you investigate digital online production, consumption and exchange on this Digital Economy Master's.

-You'll explore fundamental principles and emerging trends in the digital economy and economics, and prepare for a range of careers across the technologically-driven financial and professional industries.
+You'll explore fundamental economic principles and emerging trends in the digital economy, and prepare for a range of careers across the technologically-driven financial and professional industries.

-You'll investigate the impact of the digital economy on key behaviours in society, with a particular focus on the entertainment industry, crowdsourcing and citizen science projects, and develop your specialist knowledge of financial theories and their practical applications.
+On this digital economy Master's degree, you'll investigate the impact of online markets on key behaviours in society, with a particular focus on the entertainment industry, crowdsourcing and citizen science projects, and develop your specialist knowledge of financial theories and their practical applications.

 Join our Postgraduate Open Events